 Direct and indirect objects are key parts of building sentences that you should understand.
 Here we will look at the key difference between them.

+The example above is an example of a direct object.
 A direct object is the receiver of the action within a sentence and it answers the question "who?" or "what?".

 So in the first case, the action (the verb) is the marking and it is the homework that is receiving this action i.e. it is being marked.
-In the second case, the receiver of the action - the shouting (verb) - is Susan, so Susan is the direct object.
+In the second case, the receiver of the action - the hitting (verb) - is Susan, so Susan is the direct object.

 In order to have an indirect object in a sentence, there must be a direct object.